elastic/elasticsearch-net/new_docs/contents/nest/search/named-filters.markdown

 This will allow you to see on each with which filter applied to it.

-Right now I'm waiting on this active elasticsearch issue to complete mapping this functionality
+Right now I'm waiting on this active Elasticsearch issue to complete mapping this functionality

 https://github.com/elasticsearch/elasticsearch/issues/3097